 Call Your Physician if:

-- Are unable to care for yourself or your family
+- You are unable to care for yourself or your family.

-- Begin to use or increase the use of drugs or alcohol
+- You begin to use or increase the use of drugs or alcohol.